This article was updated on Sept. 11, 2018.

 Are you interested in learning more about outsourcing payroll?
 Click here for our free payroll solution buyer's guide.

-Maple Painting, LLC was a client of ADP, LLC. at the time of this article's publication.
+Maple Painting, LLC was a client of ADP, LLC. at the time of this article's original publication, April 28, 2017.